 By the time you reach the proposal stage, use remarketing to keep leads from losing interest.
 You can present pricing details or in-depth information about your offerings, so the representative you deal with can present a proposal to someone higher up in the ranks.

 With the final two stages, remarketing is most effective for maintaining communication with potential leads.
-Ensure that they have all the information needed to make an informed decision about your product or service.
+Ensure they have all the information needed to make an informed decision about your product or service.

 Develop New Landing Pages for Remarketing